siraj-ulhaq/siraj-ulhaq/README.md

 # 💫 About Me:
+Hi, I'm Siraj 👋

-✍️ Studying Computer Science and Mathematics at The University of Manchester<br>
+✍️ I'm studying BSc Computer Science and Mathematics at The University of Manchester<br>
-🔭 Currently working on developing a cryptocurrency trading bot<br>
+💻 Currently working on developing a cryptocurrency trading bot<br>
-🌱 I’m currently learning Web App development and Data Science
+🌱 Learning Web App development and Data Science